Understanding Your Aid Offer

 Standardized budgets are established by each college.
 Students with similar circumstances will receive the same budget allowance for tuition and fees, room and board, books, supplies, transportation, and personal expenses.
 Adjustments may be made on the basis of certain expenses (i.e.: daycare) Click here for the Child Care Cost Add-On Worksheet.

-Financial Aid is awarded based on eligibility established by Federal guidelines and methodology.
+Financial Aid is offered based on eligibility established by Federal guidelines and methodology.